 The Master of Business Administration degree program is a broad-based curriculum that integrates across functional areas and provides multiple opportunities for students to apply classroom material in real-world situations.
-The program consists of fifteen months (fifty-four hours) of coursework that includes thirty-three core hours and twenty-one elective hours with a required international component.
+The program consists of fifteen months (fifty-three hours) of course work that includes thirty-two core hours and twenty-one elective hours with a required international component.
 Each of the program's three core semesters includes six courses presented in modular style.
-The first core semester focuses on planning issues, the second on implementation issues, and the third on evaluation issues.
-Taught by nine MBA core faculty members, the core curriculum also includes the study of a "Focus Firm" each semester in which students approach real organizational problems and issues in an organization or corporation.
-Summer courses will encompass three options: a full-time internship; an international exchange; or six to twelve elective hours on campus.
-Entrance to the MBA program will begin in fall or spring.
-Students with non-business undergraduate majors are encouraged to apply.
-A one-semester seminar (see admission requirement #4 below), which satisfies all graduate business prerequisities, will be offered in summer and fall prior to the entrance into the fifty-four-hour MBA program.
+The first core semester focuses on Defining issues, the second on Discovery issues, and the third on Delivery issues.
+Taught by nine MBA core faculty members, the core curriculum also includes the study of a "Focus Firm" in the second semester in which students approach real organizational problems and issues in an organization or corporation.
+Summer courses encompass three options: a full-time internship; an international exchange; or two elective courses (6 hours) on campus.
+Entrance to the MBA program begins in fall or spring.
+Each core semester includes a zero-hour Career Development course.
+This no-cost course assists the MBA student in developing skills that offer support in obtaining an internship and, upon program completion, a full time position.
+Non-business undergraduates are encouraged to apply.
+A one-semester seminar (see admission requirement #4 below), which satisfies all graduate business prerequisites, is offered in summer and fall prior to a non-business student's entrance into the fifty-three hour MBA program.